-- reference data for diversionary outcomes have changed to include Outcome 22 outcomes and NFA Outcome 20/21 outcomes and the removal of 'Other informal action' outcomes the following link provides further detail. - new ethnicity reference data to allow 'Roma' to be recorded as an ethnicity as per the 2021 census question. - addition of 'No religion' to Religion enumerations - a new list of Activity types that can be undertaken as part of a Referral Order or Youth Rehabilitation Order - new reference data for new YRO requirement 'electronic whereabouts monitoring' requirement new fields to record number of hours mandated during unpaid work requirements, and how far the - new fields to record number of hours mandated during unpaid work requirements, and how far these are completed - new MAPPA reference data with addition of 'Terrorist Offenders'
+- reference data for diversionary outcomes have changed to include Outcome 22 outcomes and NFA Outcome 20/21 outcomes and the removal of 'Other informal action' outcomes the following link provides further detail. - new ethnicity reference data to allow 'Roma' to be recorded as an ethnicity as per the 2021 census question. - addition of 'No religion' to Religion enumerations - a new list of Activity types that can be undertaken as part of a Referral Order or Youth Rehabilitation Order - new reference data for new YRO requirement 'electronic whereabouts monitoring' requirement - new fields to record number of hours mandated during unpaid work requirements, and how far these are completed - new MAPPA reference data with addition of 'Terrorist Offenders'